ovimihai/google-cloud-associate-training/GET GCP Certified Program/Associate Cloud Engineer Journey/Notes/Virtual Networks/Virtual Private Cloud.md

     - they are a construct of individual IP addresses within the network
     - has no IP address range
     - is global and spans on all available regions

+- Subnets - allow you to devide networks
     - contains subnetworks (regional)
     - Example 1:
         - ![](../media/gcnet_ex1.png)